 The ingredients in hair dyes don’t directly cause dandruff.
-However, manufactured hair care products and commercial dyes can remove protective oils from your scalp.
-Over time, this can cause serious damage by drying out your scalp, curbing hair growth, and damaging your hair shafts.
+However, manufactured hair care products and salon or drugstore dyes can remove protective oils from your scalp.
+Whether you have curly hair or straight locks, over time, this can cause serious damage by drying out your scalp, curbing hair growth, and damaging your hair shafts.

 Once dyes have dried out your hair, your scalp becomes a breeding ground for potentially harmful bacteria and fungi that can cause dandruff.
 Similarly, a chemical in certain dyes, called paraphenylenediamine (PPDA), can cause nasty allergic reactions that produce flakes.

 Only scientifically formulated dandruff shampoos can repair damaged hair and bring your scalp back to full health.
 However, most dandruff shampoos on the market are not safe for color and chemically treated hair.
 In fact, some dandruff shampoos could actually ruin the treatment and strip the color right out of your hair.

 There’s a lot of information floating around online about natural home remedies for dandruff caused by colored hair.
 Unfortunately, most of these claims of natural ingredients being the best dandruff shampoos and styling products are simply untrue.